-At least 75% minimum (were possible) of the same syllabus must be taught live streaming.
+At least 75% minimum of the same syllabus must be taught live streaming.
 For example, a RYS-200 hour course require at least 150 hours live streaming.

 The delivery of online content should be varied, providing a balanced blend of pre-recorded and live streaming, interactive material in order to serve multiple modalities of learning.

 The more in-person training a school can do the better!
 Only resume in-person training when the Government relaxes the lockdown restrictions in your State or Country.